antonioleal/myslackbuilds/README.md

 QBasic/QuickBASIC 4.5 compatibility and compiles native binaries for Windows, Linux, and macOS.

+# qb64pe
+QB64 Phoenix Edition (QB64-PE) is a fork of QB64.com, providing additional features and enhancements, maintained by a group of original developers of QB64.com.

 # SQLiteStudio
 SQLiteStudio is a free, open source, multi-platform SQLite database manager writtenin C++, with use of Qt framework.